BartolomeoZisa/LLMDesignPatternRefactoring/commenti.md

 -----------------------

-try putting the prompt and the jsons in the code also try python decorators for factory use kwargs
+try putting the prompt and the jsons in the code !!!

+also try python decorators for factory use kwargs done